top of page

 Hello!
 I'm regularly available as a creative editor and mentor to literary writers, or writers aiming for a literary standard.
 I serve writers at any stage of their careers—published writers with manuscripts, writers with mentoring grants (from Canada Council, TWUC, League of Canadian Poets, etc), as well as emerging writers and novices.

 It is my pleasure to offer both evaluations, and nuanced creative editing on manuscripts-in-progress or completed manuscripts by writers with a book-publishing history.
 A Manuscript Evaluation is an overview of the shape of the manuscript, notes on all poems/chapters/stories, etc., as well as many other insights.
-A manuscript of poetry begins at 500.
-A novel or other longer work will more likely begin at 800.
-Creative Manuscript Editing (my specialty), includes exceptional and nuanced creative feedback on everything from the working shape of a manuscript to minutia at a line level (but especially the minutia, with a focus to lift work to the highest possible standard), and will range from 800-2000.
-I can also assist with front and back pages, back cover copy, industry letters and bios, etc. We do get very clear on exactly what you want, and finalize the monetary side in advance so there are no surprises.
+Creative Manuscript Editing (my specialty), includes exceptional and nuanced creative feedback on everything from the working shape of a manuscript to minutia at a line level (but especially the minutia, with a focus to lift work to the highest possible standard).
+I can also assist with front and back pages, back cover copy, industry letters and bios, etc.

 MY PROMISE: